Turn and slip indicator: Current Legal Status

-Although the Turn and Slip Indicator (and later the Turn Coordinator) was felt to be a necessary and required instrument for flight under Instrument Flight Rules, the FAA has more recently decided that these instruments are obsolete in today's flight environment.
+Although the Turn and Slip Indicator (and later the Turn Coordinator) was felt to be a necessary and required instrument for flight under instrument flight rules, the Federal Aviation Administration (FAA) has more recently decided that these instruments are obsolete in today's flight environment.
 Advisory Circular No. 91-75, issued on 6/25/2003, states the following: [section 5 b] "...in today's air traffic control system, there is little need for precisely measured standard rate turns or timed turns based on standard rate."
 The Advisory Circular further states: "...the FAA believes, and all other commenters apparently agree...the rate-of-turn indicator is no longer as useful as an instrument which gives both horizontal and vertical attitude information."
 Thus one can now legally replace a Turn-and-Slip or Turn Coordinator instrument with a second attitude indicator, preferably driven by a system different from the primary flight display.
 So if the aircraft primary display is vacuum powered, the second attitude indicator should be electric, and vice-versa.
 This gives more flight information than the rate-of-turn indicator and gives a safety measure of redundancy of systems.
 The slip indicator (the "ball") is still required.
 The slip indicator may be mounted separately in the panel, or, some attitude indicators now have a slip indicator included in the display.